FREQUENTLY ASKED QUESTIONS

 Do you still have paper registration forms?

-No. Due to the low number of paper forms used in the last few years, we are no longer using them.
-We strongly encourage online submissions.
-If you don't have direct access to a computer, perhaps a neighbor can fill out the form for your block.
+No. If you don't have direct access to a computer, perhaps a neighbor can fill out the form for your block.
 You can still be listed as the event coordinator.
 If you do not have any access to the online form, you can contact your Crime Prevention Coordinator for your precinct and give them the details of your event over the phone, and they can fill out the form for you.